polaris/ice/README.md

 # ice

-Ray Tracing in One Weekend in Common Lisp
+Ray Tracing in One Weekend written in Common Lisp

 ## Usage